seanelvidge/seanelvidge.github.io/_posts/2025-01-13-Home_advantage_in_English_football.md

 In the late 19th and early 20th centuries, home teams were dominant, boasting win percentages well above 60%.
 Away wins were a relative rarity, hovering around 20%.
 But as the decades have progressed, the lines have converged.
 Home win percentages have steadily declined, dipping towards 40% in recent years, while away wins have climbed, now consistently above 30% and with a clear upwards trajectory.

-It would be easy to assume that this trend is confined to the top flight, where the largest investments in training facilities, player recruitment, and tactical analysis occur.
-However, if we look at the home win percentages across all four divisions (where "Division 1" is the highest division, currently the Premier League and "Division 4" is the lowest, League 2) we can see that this is a league-wide phenomenon.
+It would be easy to assume that this trend is confined to the top tier of English football, where the largest investments in training facilities, player recruitment, and tactical analysis occur.
+However, if we look at the home win percentages across all four tiers of English football (where "Tier 1" is the highest tier, currently the Premier League and "Tier 4" is the lowest, EFL League Two) we can see that this is a league-wide phenomenon.

 <html>
 <div class="chart-container">